No results were found...

 We've created an easy-to-use email calendar template with all you need to streamline your campaigns over the next year.
 Enter your email below to download the content calendar template, you'll also be added to our weekly newsletter, which is packed with actionable email marketing tips.

-First, the basics: When you open the calendar, you'll notice tabs for each month of the year, which you can access at the bottom of the spreadsheet.
-Each month’s calendar contains all you need to plan your campaigns.
+If you’re using our calendar, you'll notice tabs for each month of the year at the bottom of the spreadsheet.
+Each month’s calendar contains all you need to plan your campaigns, including plenty of important events to use in your emails

 The final tab in the spreadsheet contains an overview of the year’s content.
 It automatically updates depending on the content in the tabs for each month.
 Use this to see your entire year’s plan in one place.

-Read on to learn how to get the most out of your email content calendar!
+Read on to learn how to plan your campaigns with an email content calendar!

 With this in mind, the first part of our email calendar template is a column with the month’s key dates.
 This will help you send well-timed emails that align with events and resonate with your subscribers.